-Another issue for Congress-one that observers have focused on for several years-concerns the potential impact of the Columbia-class program on funding that will be available for other Navy programs, including other shipbuilding programs, particularly during the 10-year period FY2026-FY2035, when the Navy plans to procure one Columbia-class boat per year.
-Other things held equal, cost growth in the Columbia-class program (see the earlier discussion of the risk of cost growth in the program) could reinforce concerns about the potential impact of the Columbia-class program on funding that will be available for other Navy programs, including other shipbuilding programs.
-Even without such cost growth, however, this issue would remain as a matter of concern.
+Another issue for Congress-one that observers have focused on for several years-concerns the potential impact of the Columbia-class program on funding that will be available for other Navy programs, including other shipbuilding programs, particularly during the 10-year period FY2026-

-46 Government Accountability Office, Columbia Class Submarine[:] Overly Optimistic Cost Estimate Will Likely Lead to Budget Increases, GAO-19-497, April 2019, summary page.
+51 Government Accountability Office, Columbia Class Submarine[:] Overly Optimistic Cost Estimate Will Likely Lead to Budget Increases, GAO-19-497, April 2019, summary page.

-47 The lead ship in the Ohio-class SSBN program was procured in FY1974-47 years before the scheduled FY2021 procurement date for the lead ship in the Columbia-class program.
+52 The lead ship in the Ohio-class SSBN program was procured in FY1974-47 years before the scheduled FY2021 procurement date for the lead ship in the Columbia-class program.